-KrisFlyer awards to increase by ~10%
+KrisFlyer awards increase by ~10%

 Route/Pricing in KrisFlyer miles | Current pricing | New Pricing from 5 July |